 The PA Department of Human Services regulations for childcare center facilities extend to public preschool recreation programs.
-Recreation professionals already meet many of the safety and child protection regulations that the law requires.
+Recreation professionals already meet the safety and child protection regulations that the law requires.
 Yet other aspects of facility certification requirements do not distinguish between a for-profit childcare center and a public recreation program.
-PRPS is taking the lead to negotiate an acceptable preschool recreation protocol with the DHS in lieu of complying with non-applicable requirements for facility certification.
+PRPS supports a bill that would amend the Human Services Code to exempt public preschool programs from certification requirements as preschool child day care center facilities.

 Develop innovative programs to address the challenges of Pennsylvania’s recreation, park and trails in our older communities.

 Guard against misuse or inappropriate development or conversion of public parks.

 Continue to educate and promote the significant benefits of the Keystone, Recreation, Park and Conservation Fund (visit KeystoneFund.org for more information).

 Enhance funding for historic preservation to take advantage of Pennsylvania’s significant historical assets for recreation and tourism related benefits.